Synaptobrevin

-Synaptobrevins (synaptobrevin isotypes 1-2) are small integral membrane proteins of secretory vesicles with molecular weight of 18 kilodalton (kDa) that are part of the vesicle-associated membrane protein (VAMP) family.
+Synaptobrevins (synaptobrevin isotypes 1-2, also called VAMP1 and VAMP2) are small integral membrane proteins of secretory vesicles with molecular weight of 18 kilodalton (kDa) that are part of the vesicle-associated membrane protein (VAMP) family.

 Synaptobrevin is one of the SNARE proteins involved in formation of the SNARE complexes.

 Structure

 Out of four α-helices of the core SNARE complex one is contributed by synaptobrevin, one by syntaxin, and two by SNAP-25 (in neurons).

 Function

 SNARE proteins are the key components of the molecular machinery that drives fusion of membranes in exocytosis.
 Their function however is subject to fine-tuning by various regulatory proteins collectively referred to as SNARE masters.

 Classification

 In the Q/R nomenclature for organizing SNARE proteins, VAMP/synaptobrevin family members are classified as R-SNAREs, so named for the presence of an arginine at a specific location within the primary sequence of the protein (as opposed to the SNAREs of the target membrane, which contain a glutamine and are so named Q-SNAREs).
 Synaptobrevin is classified as a V-SNARE in the V/T nomenclature, an alternative classification scheme in which SNAREs are classified as V-SNAREs and T-SNAREs for their localization to vesicles and target membranes, respectively.